 Assistantship Mentoring Program (AMP)

 The Assistantship Mentoring Program (AMP) seeks to employ motivated students of all backgrounds to work collaboratively with faculty and staff educators.
 Goals include providing challenging, relatively well paid assistantships for students, making these opportunities available to a wide range of students, building a scholarly community, linking curricular and co-curricular leadership, raising the profile of academic leadership positions for students, engaging mentors from a variety of fields, and helping students widen their horizons regarding career possibilities.
-Community members can login to learn more »
+Learn more

 Community Work and Learning